uviclibraries/rstudio/tidyverse-data.md

 the
 Tidyverse](https://www.kaggle.com/code/rtatman/manipulating-data-with-the-tidyverse/notebook){:target=“\_blank”}.

-## 3. Preparing our Workspace
+## 3. Preparing our workspace

 ### 3.1 Working directory

-First, let's set our working directory so that R know which folder to look for data.
+First, let's set our working directory so that R knows which folder to look for data.

 <div class="task-box" markdown="1">